fran-00/Gila/README.md

 - [x] Add a Menu on the left side of screen to adjust settings (model and temperature) and start a new chat
 - [x] Sidebar must be hideable.
-- [x] Add a way to load API keys and create a .env file to store them
+- [x] Add a way to load API keys and create a .json file to store them
 - [x] Check Internet connection before every request to API, show a modal if client is not connected.
 Or/and change the color of chatlog to grey.
 - [x] Ensure that model is disconnected from client on window closing.
 - [x] Add a loading view on startup.